JumpLink/TonUINO-DIY-Music-Box/README.md

 2. Choose a folder using the volume buttons (even if you're creating an admin card) and press Play.

 3. Set the playback mode using the volume buttons and press Play.
-   - Audiobook mode (plays a random file from the folder with forward and backward buttons disabled): Play -> OK.
+   - Audio Play mode (plays a random file from the folder with forward and backward buttons disabled): Play -> OK.
    - Album mode (plays all files in the folder): Play -> OK.
    - Party mode (plays files from the folder in random order): Play -> OK.
    - Single mode (plays a specific file from the folder): Play -> Select file -> Play -> OK.